micah-loftin-mediware/InnerSourcePatterns/patterns/2-structured/core-team.md

 * Many teams need the project.
 * The project has significant tech debt.
 * Slow adoption and iteration on the project.
-* There is not a owner or maintainer who takes reponsibility for the project and contribution ecosystem as a whole.
+* There is not an owner or maintainer who takes reponsibility for the project and contribution ecosystem as a whole.

 ## Forces